 Employees often seek employers who can help them get ahead, and hourly employees are no different.
 Providing inclusive financial services in your business could be the first step in improving employee retention and performance.

 While hourly rates and overtime pay prove decisive for most hourly workers, varying schedules and income stand in the way of their financial goals.
-Budgeting is difficult with a varying income, and more often than not, hourly employees grapple with economic hardship and debt, which can negatively impact their performance in the long run.
+Budgeting is difficult with pay variance, and more often than not, hourly employees grapple with economic hardship and debt, which can negatively impact their performance in the long run.

 For employers, the hourly setup ensures that you don't pay for unnecessary time.
 Unfortunately, the best employees may not always be at your disposal round the clock.
-While traditional financial wellness can help retain salaried employees, these programs hardly cater to the hourly workers.
+While traditional financial wellness benefits like 401(k) plans can help retain salaried employees, these programs hardly cater to the more immediate needs of hourly workers.
 The value of this unaddressed market calls for a shift in a company's benefit offerings.

 What are hourly workers looking for today?